Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Dataset.md

 The *on-line doctor* web pages could be very useful for a toy model application like the `SymptomsNet` one but if we want produce scientific relevant results we have to take care about the validity of data.
 Since the English datasets availability is easier than the Italian one we moved to more "robust" databases.

-As told in the previous sections, there are a lot of studies performed on the disease associations to other biological compounds and in many cases the resulting datasets are public available on Internet.
+As told in the previous sections, there are a lot of studies performed on the disease associations to other biological compounds and in many cases the resulting datasets are publicly available on Internet.
 This is the case of the [DisGeNET](https://doi.org/10.1093/nar/gkw943) or [DrugBank](https://doi.org/10.1093/nar/gkx1037) datasets which contain the relationship between a large number of diseases with genes/variants (SNPs) and drugs (and other information), respectively.
 The DisGenet allows to download the datasets already stored into a well structured network format (sparse adjacency matrix, with 210498 associations between 117337 SNPs, 10358 diseases and 17549 genes) while the DrugBank poses more issues to the treatment of data: the DrugBank database was designed to provide a large set of information related to each drug using its own website and thus it needs a huge pre-processing of the JSON dataset structure to highlight all the possible network associations (14812 drugs, 649 metabolite pathways, 3256 gene targets, 40 SNPs targets, and 532 food interactions).
 Using the DisGenet we can connect the diseases to their related genes and variants.